gilmourltd/product/Product Requirements/Locksmith 2/Pseudocode.md

 ### Domain/Forest Check
 - CHECK silently (no PwshSpectreConsole functionality required):
 	- {
-		- IF neither computer nor user is a member of a domain: ask for domain user credentials and attempt authentication
+		- IF neither computer nor user is a member of a domain: attempt anonymous enumeration
+            - IF successful: continue in **anonymous context** and warn about low quality results
+            - ELSE: ask for domain user credentials and attempt authentication
                 - IF successful: continue in **domain user context**
                 - ELSE: fail
 		- ELSE IF the user is NOT a member of a domain: CHECK if local admin
 			- IF the user is a local admin: attempt to elevate to SYSTEM
 				- IF successful: continue in **computer context**